How to Steal Reasoning Without Reasoning Traces: Threat Model

-We assume a realistic attacker seeking to steal the reasoning capabilities of a proprietary model \(V\) using only publicly available resources enumerated below.

-\textbf{Black-box access to the victim model.} The attacker can query \(V\) with arbitrary inputs \(x\) and observe its outputs, consisting of a final answer \(y\) and, when available, a reasoning summary \(b^{\star}\).
-This setting corresponds to the APIs of commercial reasoning models.

-\textbf{Attacker-controlled auxiliary models.} The attacker may use its own surrogate reasoning model \(V'\), compression model \(C'\), inversion model \(I\), and student model \(S\).
+\shortsection{Attacker's auxiliary models} The attacker may use its own surrogate reasoning model \(V'\), compression model \(C'\), inversion model \(I\), and student model \(S\).
 These models may be public or private to the attacker.
 The only requirement is that the attacker be able to fine-tune the inversion model \(I\) and student model \(S\).

-\textbf{Surrogate reasoning model.} The attacker uses a surrogate reasoning model \(V'\) that produces complete reasoning traces \((t', y')\) to generate data for training the inversion model.
+The \textbf{surrogate reasoning model} \(V'\) shoudl produce complete reasoning traces \((t', y')\), which can be used to train the inversion model.
+Typically, \(V'\) is much weaker than the victim model (e.g., \texttt{R1-distill} vs.\ GPT-5.4 mini in our experiments).

-\textbf{Reasoning compression model.} To ``emulate'' reasoning summaries exposed by \(V\), the attacker employs a compression model \(C'\) that maps surrogate traces \(t'\) to summaries \(b' = C'(t'; \pi)\) under a fixed prompt template \(\pi\) without additional fine-tuning.
-We do \emph{not} assume that the attacker knows or has access to the true compression method $C$ used by the victim model $V$.

-\textbf{Inversion model.} The attacker trains an inversion model \(I\) to synthesize reasoning traces from $V$’s observable input–output pairs \((x, y)\) and, when available, summaries \(b^{\star}\).
+We do \emph{not} assume that the attacker has access to the true compression method $C$ used by the victim $V$ (e.g., it is not publicly known how GPT models produce reasoning summaries).
+To ``emulate'' summarization, the attacker employs a \textbf{reasoning compression model} \(C'\) that maps surrogate traces \(t'\) to summaries \(b' = C'(t'; \pi)\) under a fixed prompt template \(\pi\) without additional fine-tuning.
+The attacker then trains an \textbf{inversion model} \(I\) to synthesize reasoning traces from $V$’s observable input–output pairs \((x, y)\) and, when available, summaries \(b^{\star}\), and uses these traces to fine-tune a \(S\).